 There’s no question that Los Angeles has one of the largest offerings of dim sum in America.
-In the San Gabriel Valley, a place that was once advertised to would-be immigrants as the “Chinese Beverly Hills," dim sum restaurants are de facto brunch spots, drawing lines of people attracted to the hustle and bustle of this culinary tradition.
-But dim sum has become a part of the entire city’s culture, too, with viable options in Chinatown and all over metropolitan L.A.
+In the San Gabriel Valley—a place that was once advertised to would-be immigrants as the “Chinese Beverly Hills”—dim sum restaurants are the de facto brunch spots, drawing lines of people attracted to the hustle and bustle of this culinary tradition.
+But dim sum has become a part of the entire city’s culture, too, with viable options tucked away in metropolitan Westside L.A.
 Whether you flag down dumplings from a push cart or check off boxes on a menu, we have your guide to the best dim sum restaurants in L.A.

 RECOMMENDED: Have a meal at the best restaurants in L.A.